dynatrace-oss/terraform-provider-dynatrace/templates/guides/environment-migration.md

 * `DYNATRACE_DUPLICATE_REJECT=ALL` - Duplicates will not overwrite existing configuration
 * `DYNATRACE_DUPLICATE_HIJACK=ALL` - Duplicates will overwrite existing configuration

+A common approach with the configuration migration is to do an apply prior to the OneAgent migration and then a reapply after to deploy any configuration that depend on entities existing.
+An underlying dependency which has entity verification could have cascading effects where a data source could be driven to `null` and the plan/apply prevents execution.

+Example: You may have a request attribute which has an entity filter, a calculated service metric that depends on this request attribute, and a dashboard that is using the calculated service metric.

+In order to have a successful execution, the environment variable `MIGRATION=true` can be set which will replace `null` data source references with a name prefixed with `TFMIGRATIONID-`.
+This feature is currently available for calculated service metric and SLO data sources.
+When enabling this feature, a log file will be produced which will contain all resources that are incomplete due to missing underlying dependencies.
+Reapplying the configuration once the underlying resource dependency exists will automatically repair any resources.

 For an iterative migration, utilize the `-migrate -datasources` flags.
 This will create all of the necessary files with dependencies via data sources and hardcoded entity IDs.

 Windows: `terraform-provider-dynatrace.exe -export -migrate -datasources <resourcename>`